Shoreham F.C.: History

 A further relegation followed immediately in 2018–19, a turbulent season during which the club had three different managers, and the club found itself beginning the 2019–20 season in the second tier of the Southern Combination League for the first time in fifteen years.
 In May 2019 the club appointed Mark Pulling as first team manager.
 Shoreham were placed mid table with 14 games left to play when the 2019–20 season was voided due to the COVID-19 pandemic.
 At the start of the 2020–21 season, Shoreham had played 12 games and were 5th in the table when the league was placed on hold once again, and was later curtailed in February 2021.
-After a tragic start to 2021 with co-owner Ralph Prodger and his wife Cheryl passing away, Malcolm Saunders joined Stuart Slaney as joint owner of the club.
-The club finished in fifth place at the end 2021-22 season and qualified for the play-offs, but were beaten 0-1 in the promotion final by third placed Midhurst and Easebourne FC.
+After a tragic start to 2021 with co-owner Ralph Prodger and his wife Cheryl dying, Malcolm Saunders joined Stuart Slaney as joint owner of the club.
+The club finished in fifth place at the end of the 2021–22 season and qualified for the play-offs, but were beaten 0–1 in the promotion final by third placed Midhurst and Easebourne FC.

-Prior to the start of the 2022-23 season, the club appointed former player Michael Death as manager.
+Prior to the start of the 2022–23 season, Shoreham appointed their former player Michael Death as first team manager.
+This proved to be a very successful decision as the club went on to dominate the league and became champions, comfortably clinching promotion back to the Premier Division but also achieving the notable title of being the last unbeaten team in England in all levels of football that season, having not lost a league game until the end of February.
+However, once season 2023-24 started the team then did not win a single game in its initial 11 league matches, suffering some dispiriting defeats in the process.
+Due to this, Michael Death parted company with the club, and head coach Paul Ettridge was appointed as his successor in mid September.
+The team's form improved satisfactorily and they were able to climb out of the relegation zone, eventually finishing the season in 15th place.
+In late May 2024, Ettridge moved on and the club welcomed back Michael Death as manager prior to the start of the new season.
+His return did not go as hoped for; the team continued to struggle and in March 2025, Death departed the club for a second time.
+A joint player-manager duo of Tom Bold and Tom Cousins took over control of the team till the end of the season and managed to narrowly avoid relegation, with the club staying up on the final day due only to having a superior goal difference.